 Business loss (other than speculation business losses)

 Any income under the head ‘capital gains’

 Certain income is eligible to be claimed as exempt from taxable income.
 The exemption can be based on income or investment.
 Some of them are detailed below:

 - Tax holiday of profits of business engaged in infrastructure development or development of Special Economic Zones (SEZ).

-- Agricultural income, dividend income, long-term capital gains on sale of securities that are subject to STT.
+- Agricultural income, dividend income from domestic companies/ specified mutual funds, long-term capital gains on sale of securities which are subject to STT.

 - Income arising from investment in certain mutual funds, infrastructure bonds, investment in government securities, etc.